mishra-sweta/NetflixGPT/README.md

 - Add hard coded values to constants file
 - Register TMDB API & create an app & get access token
 - Get Data from TMDB now playing movies list API
+- making a movie Slice
+- Custom Hook for Now Playing
-- Store it in redux store
+- Store movies in redux store
+- Planning the browse page
+- Created MainContainer with all the components (mainContainer - VideoTitle & videoBackGround)
+- Fetch dat for trailer video and updated store creating a reducer
+- Embedded the YT video and added autoplay

 # Features